robbert-vdh/yabridge/README.md

 It is also possible to compile a host application for yabridge that's compatible with 32-bit plugins such as old SynthEdit plugins.
-This will allow yabridge to act as a bitbridge, allowing you to run old 32-bit only Windows VST2 plugins in a modern 64-bit Linux VST host.
+This will allow yabridge to act as a bitbridge, allowing you to run old 32-bit only Windows plugins in a modern 64-bit Linux plugin host.
 For this you'll need to have installed the 32 bit versions of the XCB library.
 This can then be set up as follows:

 ```shell